Understanding these core concepts will help you build effective Plot Twists.

 }

-Called when a new version of your twist is deployed to an existing priority.
+Called when a new version of your twist is deployed to existing installations.

 Use for: